nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

 ```
 {% endraw %}

-## Inactive Problems and Summary Items ##
+## Inactive Problems and Issues ##

 ### Purpose ###

-A list of inactive (i.e. end dated) problems and summary items related to a patient ordered by date descending (i.e. most recent end? date/time first).
+A list of inactive (i.e. end dated) problems and issues related to a patient ordered by date descending (i.e. most recent end? date/time first).

 ### Structured Data ###